Employment Application

 10. To comply with agency employee policies and procedures, including submitting timesheets according to assigned time lines.

-11. To consistently function As a member of the care and services team and Agency employee in a positive manner.
+11. To consistently function As a member of the care and services team and Agency employee in a

-12. To seek supervisory guidance whenever you have a question as to a specific task or responsibility.
+12. To seek supervisory guidance whenever you have a question as to a specific task or

 13. Participate in continuing educational programs, as requested by the Agency.

-14. To use your skills and individually to communicate to management areas where operations/patient care can be improved.
+14. To use your skills and individually to communicate to management areas where

 15. To perform other duties as assigned in accordance with your position and qualifications.